If you’ve been arrested for your first DUI offense, it’s an overwhelming experience, to say the least.

 The truth is that there is a lot of inaccurate information out there, and those facing a DUI first offense should not necessarily expect everything they hear or read online to be true.

 In reality, many people charged with DUI offenses have defenses against the allegations.
 Police officers, lab technicians, and prosecutors all make mistakes.

 However, determining whether you have a defense in a DUI first offense and what the best defense is in your particular case is something best left to an experienced DUI defense lawyer.

-If you have been charged with your first DUI offense, contact our Nebraska DUI team today by filling out our online contact form for a free evaluation of your case.
+If you have been charged with your first DUI offense, contact the Nebraska DUI lawyers at Petersen Criminal Defense Law today by filling out our online contact form for a free evaluation of your case.

 Do I Need an Attorney for DUI First Offense?

-How Can an Attorney Help You Fight a Nebraska First DUI Offense?
+How Can a Criminal Defense Attorney Help You Fight a Nebraska First DUI Offense?